tacoss/plate/README.md

 Scripts in this directory are processed and bundled if possible, they can be almost anything [esbuild](https://esbuild.github.io/) can handle.

 - In example, the `src/resources/scripts/app.js` will be saved as `build/app.js` instead.
-- Any file found here will be used as entry-point for further bundling.
-- By default we're shipping support for Svelte as the frontend framework for single-page-applications.
+- By default we're using Svelte as the frontend framework for single-page-applications.

 **src/resources/sprites/**

-Images (including SVG) in this directory are processed and saved to the `build` directory, also a `sprites.svg` file will be written.
+Images (including SVG) in this directory are processed and saved to the `build` destination, also a `sprites.svg` file will be written.

 - Images for retina screens MUST be suffixed with `@2x` in order to properly match and group them by name.
 - Subdirectories can be used to group sprites, the stylesheet and svg-file name will be the same as the folder name.